 CorpNet’s corporate name search and trademark search tools can help identify whether a business name is available or already legally spoken for by another company.

-Final Thoughts on Multiple Businesses Under One LLC
+Final Thoughts on Operating Multiple Businesses

 While running multiple business ventures under the umbrella of an existing LLC offers a degree of simplicity and avoids multiple business formation fees, the matter of liability risk to the business and business owners is something to think about carefully.
-To recap:

 - Using a single LLC to run other businesses (distinguished by DBAs) is simple and low-cost to set up administratively.
 However, it means that the LLC is liable for any lawsuits or debts of the DBA businesses.